luakit/luakit/README.md

     make USE_LUAJIT=1

-To build with GTK3 run:

-    make USE_GTK3=1

-To build without unique instance support (which uses dbus through either libunique if built against GTK2 and GApplications if built against GTK3) run:
+To build without unique instance support (which uses GApplications) run:

     make USE_UNIQUE=0